Tunnag/MCA-2023/Week_Three.md

+---
+layout: default
-# Week Three
+title: Week Three
+---

 Here is an inlined version of the Кавал Свири score via Verovio.

-# Кавал Свири
+## Кавал Свири

 {% include_relative Kaval_Sviri_verovio_inline.html %}

-# Comparison of MusicXML and MEI
+## Comparison of MusicXML and MEI

 An important consideration to be taken when comparing MusicXML and MEI is that while they do have similarities they have two different goals, as specified on the [MEI Website](https://music-encoding.org/about/#:~:text=How%20is%20MEI%20different%20from,interchange%20format%20between%20notation%20editors.) - MusicXML is primarily focused on being interchangable between notation editors while MEI is primarily focused on the encoding of a scores notation and intellectual content.

 1. One of the main differenes between MusicXML and MEI has to do with their ways of representing metadata.